findmypast/career-progression-framework/src/content/design/senior-designer.md

 ### Key differences in this role

-- Leads the solution of a product area; connects that to broader product vision (e.g, landing page and purchase experience).
+- Leads the solution of a product area; connects that to broader product vision (e.g. landing page and purchase experience).
 - Mostly autonomous.
 - Meets target in 3 defined skill areas, developing in 2 others.
 - Begins going beyond best practices, and starts uncovering novel, unexpected, but still workable solutions.
 - When necessary, leads execution across multiple teams.
 - Growing influence on strategy and vision for their product area.
 - Co-leading their team with their PM and Engineering Lead.
 Models behaviours.
-Growing influence in Design Team.
+Growing influence in design team.

 ### Strategy: how you understand and plan solutions which solve customer problems to drive business outcomes